Top 10 Vegetarian Low Carb Breakfasts

 8 g carbohydrates per serving

-Add some Mexican flavor to your breakfast with this veggie-packed, gluten-free and easy to make savory and vegetarian Mexican Breakfast Casserole.
+Add some Mexican flavor to your breakfast with this veggie-packed, gluten-free and easy to make savory and vegetarian Mexican Breakfast Casserole (we have more veggie Mexican meals here).
 Ready in less than an hour and can be made ahead.

 Bonus: filling, full of fresh fruit & veg